 - Reduce speed and follow instructions in this manual for carrying cargo or pulling a trailer.

 - Avoid hills and rough terrain.

 - Allow more distance to stop.

 Be Prepared in Case of Rollover

-Fasten side nets and seat belts to help you avoid sticking out arms or legs.
+- Fasten side net and seat belt to help you avoid sticking out arms or legs.